agatti4/Game-of-Life-Rust/README.md

  * Output: If hide prints the final board and the total time to run, if show outputs each iteration of the board and the total time to run.

-   Example run commands:
+ * Example run commands:
-   cargo build
+ * First do: cargo build
-   cargo run gliderGun.txt wrap show fast cargo run gliderGun.txt nowrap hide
+ * cargo run gliderGun.txt wrap show fast
+ * cargo run gliderGun.txt nowrap hide